Chart Color Schemes

 The level of cultural diversity witnessed in Chapman was found to be above average when compared nationally for a number of language and cultural background related metrics

-Chapman's overseas-born population is 22.7%, with 12.6% speaking a language other than English at home, both figures above the Australian average.
-Christianity is the dominant religion in Chapman, accounting for 51.4% of its population, compared to 44.9% across the Australian Capital Territory.
-The top three ancestry groups are English (26.9%), Australian (25.5%), and Irish (9.7%).
+Chapman's population showed above-average cultural diversity, with 22.7% born overseas and 12.6% speaking a language other than English at home.
+Christianity was the predominant religion in Chapman, accounting for 51.4%, compared to 44.9% across Australian Capital Territory.
+The top three ancestry groups were English (26.9%), Australian (25.5%), and Irish (9.7%).

 Frequently Asked Questions - Diversity